 How can we be a little more mindful everyday?
 That’s the question…

-Recently, I have taken on a Soul Warrior Cleanse lasting 7 days, that basically exercises the brain to release all negative thoughts.
+Recently, I have taken on a Negativity Cleanse lasting 7 days, that basically exercises the brain to release all negative thoughts.
 It has been a bit of a challenge but I’m taking it a day at a time and today is hopeful.